Customer Service & Grievance Redressal Policy

 Incorporation of the legend “Nomination Registered” and indicating the Name of the Nominee in Statement of Accounts

 When a bank account holder has availed himself of nomination facility, the same will be indicated on the Statement of accounts so that, in case of death of the account holder, his relatives can know from the Statement of accounts that the nomination facility has been availed of by the deceased depositor and take suitable action.
 Further, bank ensures that in addition to the legend “Nomination Registered”, they will also indicate the name of the Nominee in Statement of Accounts subject to customer consenting to the same.

-Customer Guidance and Awareness Educating Customers on the Benefits of nomination clause
+Customer Guidance and Awareness Educating Customers on the Benefits of nomination / survivorship clause

-- Bank will create awareness and provide guidance to deposit account holders on the benefits of the nomination facility.
+- Bank will create awareness and provide guidance to deposit account holders on the benefits of the nomination facility and the survivorship clause.